ABERCONWY BOROUGH COUNCIL ~

 The background of gold and blue waves represents the coastal areas, overlying these is the oak tree with gold acorns from the arms and former seal of the Borough of Colwyn Bay.
 The Saracen's head is from the heraldry of Marchudd ap Cynan, Founder of the VIII Noble Tribe of North Wales and Lord of Abergele and Rhos.
 It was the device of Abergele UDC and is here shown on its correct field of red, flanked by two gold wheatsheaves for the Rural Districts of Aled and Hiraethog.

-The Red Dragon of Wales is common to the Colwyn Bay and Clwyd County Council crests and the three-towered castle is for the ancient castles and strongholds of the District.
+The Red Dragon of Wales is common to the Colwyn Bay UDC and County of Clwyd crests and the three-towered castle is for the ancient castles and strongholds of the District.
 The four leeks, suggested by the seal of Hiraethog RDC, represents the four former Welsh authorities united in Colwyn.

 CYNON VALLEY BOROUGH COUNCIL ~